Rulikkk/awesome-power-bi/README.md

 Akvelon developers are actively supporting and have contributed to the large list of custom open-source, MIT-licensed visuals and tools, started by Microsoft:

 * [**Visuals Tools**](https://github.com/Microsoft/PowerBI-visuals-tools) — Tools for building/packaging Power BI visuals.
 Every Power BI custom visuals developer uses these tools.

+* [**Webpack plugin**](https://github.com/Microsoft/powerbi-visuals-webpack-plugin) - The plugin allows for developing custom visuals by using webpack to build a visual package.

 * [Aster](https://github.com/Microsoft/PowerBI-visuals-AsterPlot) — An Aster plot is a twist on a standard donut chart, using a second value to drive sweep angle.
 * [Bullet Chart](https://github.com/Microsoft/powerbi-visuals-bulletchart) — A bullet chart that includes four orientations and a few customization options.
 Use to feature a single measure against a qualitative range.